 Social researchers across sectors who are new to research project

-management or who wish to extend their knowledge of systematic
+management or who have a little experience and wish to extend their knowledge of systematic

 By the end of the course participants will: